Poor ol’ Jimmy sits alone in the moonlight

 But as any vocalist knows, phrasing is more than just pronunciation.
 It also contains another potent vocal element – breath control.
 Sinatra, like nearly every other great jazz and pop musician of his time, learned that indispensable element from the great Louis Armstrong.
 In addition, there is the lilt, the playfulness, the dragging out of words to bring the meaning powerfully to life.
 As songwriter Sammy Cahn once observed, “When Frank sings ‘lovely,’ he makes it sound love-e-ly as in ‘Weather-wise it’s such a love-e-ly day’ in ‘Come Fly with Me.’
 Likewise, when he sings ‘Lonely” as in ‘Only the Lonely,’ he makes it such a lonely word.”

-The second ballad on the album, “Angel Eyes,” is so fastidiously arranged by the brilliant Nelson Riddle that Sinatra’s voice serves primarily as the lead instrument here.
+The second ballad on the album, “Angel Eyes,” is so fastidiously arranged by Nelson Riddle that Sinatra’s voice serves primarily as the lead instrument here.
 Because both arranger/producer and singer were notable collaborators, teamwork lay at their heart of their musicianship.
 As Sinatra and Riddle inevitably seemed to do whenever they worked together, their considerable egos were pushed aside, and “the song became the thing.”
 Thus, “Angel Eyes” is nothing less than a three-minute narrative that tells a profoundly heartrending tale.
 “Sinatra’s ability to tell a story had consistently gotten sharper as the voice grew deeper and the textures surrounding it richer,” claims musicologist Will Friedwald.
-Certainly, when Frank was a young pop star in the ‘40’s with a vibrant tenor, his voice was the equivalent of a new spring day.
-On “Angel Eyes, however, Sinatra, now 43-years old, sounds like finely crafted wine whose “chops” have been fermenting in a keg for years.
-He is not some young pup who is aching; Sinatra’s been around the block more than a few times, so the heartbreaking is even more palpable.
+Riddle made damned sure that he gave the vocalist room to maneuver throughout the song.
+Sinatra then played off the instrumentation faultlessly.
+Finally, there was this: When Frank was a young pop star in the ‘40’s with a vibrant tenor, his voice was the equivalent of a new spring day.
+On “Angel Eyes, Sinatra, now 43-years old, sounds like finely crafted wine whose “chops” have been fermenting in a keg for years.
+He is not some young pup who is aching; Sinatra’s been around the block more than a few times, so the heartbreak here is even more palpable.

 Bob Haggart’s and Johnny Burke’s beloved American Songbook classic, “What’s New” is given an entirely new interpretation by Sinatra in the album’s fabled third song.
 Previously, the standard had been interpreted by scores of singers in a condescendingly melodramatic way.
 The effect was comparable to leaving a cake in the oven 10-minutes too long.
 In contrast, Sinatra’s version is both understated and coy, making it even more wrenching.
 Linda Ronstadt, who recorded “What’s New” with Nelson Riddle 25-years later, said that she “tiptoed” around ballad at first before agreeing to record it.
 She freely admitted to Larry King in a celebrated 2003 interview, “How can you top Sinatra?”
 The orchestration as charted by Riddle is evocatively restrained.
 To add to the gloom, trombonist Ray Sims plays off Sinatra’s voice like a mournful wail in pea-soup fog.
 It is one of those numbers that stays with you well after the song is over.